-- 10.16 Pressure on housing land supply could potentially necessitate consideration of the release of weakly performing Green Belt parcels as a means of unlocking additional land supply.
-There is recent precedent within the wider region for this, with Sefton Borough Council releasing 6% of its Green Belt and Cheshire East releasing 2.5% of its Green Belt in 2017/18. - 10.17 The widespread areas of Grade 3 agricultural land outside the main urban areas of the Borough means there is potential for future development to affect areas of BMV land, though areas of higher quality Grade 2 land are relatively limited and discrete.
-Localised survey work to differentiate between areas of Grade 3a and 3b could help ensure future development is directed away from areas of BMV land. - 10.18 There are very few identified winnable minerals deposits within Wirral and the main potential for additional extraction is associated with the currently inactive operation at Carr Lane to the north of the Borough.
+- 10.14 The widespread areas of Grade 3 agricultural land outside the main urban areas of the Borough means there is potential for future development to affect areas of BMV land, though areas of higher quality Grade 2 land are relatively limited and discrete.
+Localised survey work to differentiate between areas of Grade 3a and 3b could help ensure future development is directed away from areas of BMV land. - 10.15 There are very few identified winnable minerals deposits within Wirral and the main potential for additional extraction is associated with the currently inactive operation at Carr Lane to the north of the Borough.
 Future development is therefore considered very unlikely to risk sterilisation of viable minerals deposits on the assumption that it is directed away from the existing identified minerals site at Carr Lane.
-Marine-won sand and gravel has previously been landed at port facilities at Birkenhead and Eastham. - 10.19 Significant opportunities exist at brownfield sites within the Borough, and it is anticipated that these opportunities, particularly those with extant permission, will continue to come forward for development over the plan period.
+Marine-won sand and gravel has previously been landed at port facilities at Birkenhead and Eastham. - 10.16 Significant opportunities exist at brownfield sites within the Borough, and it is anticipated that these opportunities, particularly those with extant permission, will continue to come forward for development over the plan period.
 However, brownfield sites are a finite resource and there can be considerable challenges in bringing them forward, particularly in instances where sites require rehabilitation from prior uses such as heavy industry.

-- 10.20 The following key issues emerge from the context baseline review: - A significant proportion of the Borough, over 46%, falls within the Green Belt, including the majority of non-urban land and a number of smaller settlements. - Land with potential to be 'best and most versatile' agricultural land is present across non-urban areas of the Borough including areas of Grade 2 and widespread areas of Grade 3, though this is largely not sub-divided into 3a and 3b.
-Development outside the existing urban areas is therefore likely to have potential to affect BMV land, though there could be potential to direct this away from areas of Grade 2. - There are opportunities to deliver some new development on brownfield sites within the Borough, though this is a finite resource and can be challenging to fully unlock. - There is very limited minerals-related activity within the Borough, and evidence suggests potentially winnable deposits are heavily constrained, aside from the existing Carrs Lane site. - 10.21 In light of the key issues discussed above it is proposed that the SA framework should include the following objective: - Promote the efficient and sustainable use of natural resources, including preserving soil carbon, seeking opportunities to make efficient use of previously developed land and directing development away from the best and most versatile agricultural land where possible, mindful of the need to make careful choices about Green Belt release.
+10.17 The following key issues emerge from the context baseline review:

+- Land with potential to be 'best and most versatile' agricultural land is present across non-urban areas of the Borough including areas of Grade 2 and widespread areas of Grade 3, though this is largely not sub-divided into 3a and 3b.
+Development outside the existing urban areas is therefore likely to have potential to affect BMV land, though there could be potential to direct this away from areas of Grade 2. - There are opportunities to deliver some new development on brownfield sites within the Borough, though this is a finite resource and can be challenging to fully unlock. - There is very limited minerals-related activity within the Borough, and evidence suggests potentially winnable deposits are heavily constrained, aside from the existing Carrs Lane site. - 10.18 In light of the key issues discussed above it is proposed that the SA framework should include the following objective: - Promote the efficient and sustainable use of natural resources, including supporting development which avoids the best and most versatile agricultural land and development which makes effective use of previously developed land.

-11.Landscape
+11. Landscape